List of power stations in Georgia (U.S. state)

 This is a list of electricity-generating power stations in the U.S. state of Georgia, sorted by type and name.
-In 2020, Georgia had a total summer capacity of 37,279 MW through all of its power plants, and a net generation of 120,126 GWh.
-The corresponding electrical energy generation mix in 2021 was 46.3% natural gas, 26.8% nuclear, 15.6% coal, 4.5% biomass, 3.3% hydroelectric, 3.8% solar, and 0.2% petroleum.
+In 2023, Georgia had a total summer capacity of 37,786 MW through all of its power plants, and a net generation of 129,221 GWh.
+In 2024, the electrical energy generation mix was 41.2% natural gas, 34% nuclear, 12.7% coal, 6.6% solar, 3.7% biomass, 1.6% hydroelectric, 0.2% petroleum, and less than 0.1% other.
+Distributed small-scale solar, including customer-owned photovoltaic panels, delivered an additional net 568 GWh to the state's electricity grid in 2024.
+This compares to 8,780 GWh generated by Georgia's utility-scale solar facilities.

-Two new nuclear reactors are under construction at the Vogtle Electric Generating Plant.
-They are the nation's first AP1000 reactors and have planned startup dates in 2023.
+Two new nuclear reactors have been constructed at the Vogtle Electric Generating Plant.
+They are the nation's first AP1000 reactors and were connected to the grid in March of 2024.
 The state has no active uranium or fossil-fuel mining operations and limited proven reserves of coal.